port-labs/port-docs/docs/sso-rbac/sso-providers/azure-ad.md

    - Mark `Visible to users?` as `Yes`.

    :::note
-   By default the `Assignment required?` flag is set to `No`, meaning any user with the Homepage URL to the Port app can access it, even if the app isn’t directly assigned to him.
+   By default the `Assignment required?` flag is set to `No`, meaning any user with the Homepage URL to the Port app can access it, even if the app isn’t directly assigned to them.
    Changing the flag to `Yes` means only users and groups the app is directly assigned to can use and access it.

    :::